-Chinese opera 中国戏剧 (zhōng guó xì jù) has existed for hundreds of years, have their own conventions and individual style.
-Whilst there are various different types of Chinese opera, in the modern day, Beijing or Peking Opera is the most common type of opera and is said to be an amalgamation of the different opera styles in China.
+Chinese opera 中国戏剧 (zhōng guó xì jù) has existed for hundreds of years, and has its own conventions and individual style.
+Whilst there are various different types of Chinese opera, in the modern-day, Beijing or Peking Opera is the most common type of opera and is said to be an amalgamation of the different opera styles in China.

 For foreigners, and even contemporary Chinese people, the meaning behind a Chinese opera often goes misunderstood, however, many Jingju actors often have years of training before being allowed to perform on stage.

 Peking Opera 京剧 (jīng jù) became popular at the end of the Qing Dynasty when the general public also became interested in opera.
-In the early 20th century, Peking Opera first went abroad to Japan, United States and Russia.
+In the early 20th century, Peking Opera first went abroad to Japan, the United States, and Russia.